YashKushwaha/ner_prediction_v1/README.md

 2. Model Weights: Large model files (especially full transformer models) should not be baked into the container.
 Instead, a startup script can be included to download model weights from a remote location (e.g., S3) to the target deployment environment.

+**Serving the Model**

+There are multiple libraries to serve the trained model -

+1. [TorchServe](https://docs.pytorch.org/serve/) - This is designed to be easy and flexible tool for serving PyTorch models in production.
+However the project is no longer actively maintained.

+2. FastAPI + Optimized inference - We can use FastAPI to build the end points.
+Easy to use.
+We can do the following to reduce latency at runtime
+   1. Load model once on startup (avoid reloading on each request)
+   2. Use TorchScript or ONNX: Convert model for faster inference

 ## APPENDIX